 Here’s an “only in LA” family attraction.
 After more than five decades, this historic marionette theater moved to a new home and started hosting shows in August 2019.
 It’s the oldest children’s theatre company in LA, so these guys are well versed in entertaining the kids.
 As its tagline says, “imagination dwells here” — and so do more than 2,000 puppets.

 These 17 sculptural towers were built by artist Sabato “Simon” Rodia between 1921 and 1954.
 The ice cream cone-shaped metal works embedded with found objects like shells and bottles are a sight to behold.

 Kids inspired by Rodia’s Watts Towers?
 Take them to reDiscover, where they can create their own works of art using sustainable materials.

 Kids and adults will love an inside look at space exploration at the NASA Jet Propulsion Laboratory.
+Tours run on a Monday or Wednesday on an alternating basis, and you need to reserve more than three weeks in advance.
 It is definitely one of the coolest things to do in Los Angeles with kids — and it’s free.

-Another unique thing to do in LA with kids is to take a short ride on Angels Flight.
-The 118-year-old funicular up Bunker Hill is the world’s shortest railway, and it’s right in DTLA.
-It’s just $1 each way.
+Another unique thing to do in LA with kids is to take a short ride on the iconic Angels Flight.
+The 118-year-old funicular up Bunker Hill is the world’s shortest railway, running just one (very steep!) block.
+It’s right in DTLA, connecting the lower Grand Central Market to the higher Water Court shopping mall.
+So you save a steep walk and ride a renovated 1901 train for just $1 each way.